JedEatSnax/My-DevOps-Projects/Talos Linux in VirtualBox.md

-**Talos Linux in VirtualBox**
+**Talos Linux ver 1.10.4 in VirtualBox**

 #Prerequisites
-- Must have an existing instance of Linux distro (Ubuntu, Debian, etcetera) that acts as a manager for the nodes.
+- Must have an existing instance of Linux distribution (Ubuntu, Debian, etcetera) that will act as a manager for the nodes.
 - Must have talosctl installed on the said instance of Linux distro manager.
 - Must have a metal-amd64 ISO of Talos Linux.
 - All virtual machines must be on a bridged adapter network.